There are a couple of ways to share your story to let everyone know that what happened to you is consistent with BWS and/or PWS:

 Making videos as part of your activism efforts for World Benzodiazepine Awareness Day is one way to bring awareness to the problem of iatrogenic benzodiazepine damage, dependence, and withdrawal.

 W-BAD would love to feature your videos on our social media accounts, our YouTube channel and here on w-bad.org where they will live on and affect change for years to come.
-If you make a video for W-BAD, please remember to contact us and send us your videos so that we can feature them and help you reach the widest audience with them possible.
+If you make a video for W-BAD, please remember to send us your videos in our Dropbox account so that we can feature them on our YouTube channel and help you reach the widest audience with them possible.
+If you would rather your video appear on your own YouTube channel, that is OK as well.
+Please just include ‘World Benzodiazepine Awareness Day’ in your video title and then contact us with the link.

 Thank you to everyone who does activism for W-BAD by making videos as these are valuable tools to effect change.